ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/variantproductsnode_and_orderablevariantnode/creating_variantproductnode.md

-# How to create VariantProductNode
+# Creating VariantProductNode

-Usually you need to create a VariantProductNode in your factory.
-The most easy way to explain how to do it, is a simple code example:
+Create a `VariantProductNode` in your factory, following the example:

 ``` php
 public function createVariantProductNode($rawData = null)